thoughtram/rebase-book/manuscript/understanding-commits-in-git.md

 ## The commit object

-Now that we have a basic idea how Git represents its data in blobs and trees, we can go back to our commit object from above and fill it with life.
+Now that we have a basic idea of how Git represents its data in blobs and trees, we can go back to our commit object from above and fill it with life.
 Let's assume we freshly started the repository and this is our initial commit.
 What follows is again pseudo code to demonstrate what exactly is used to get to the commit hash.

 {title="Pseudo commit command",linenos=off,lang="sh"}
     sha1(